 Creamy Garlic Butter Tuscan Salmon is restaurant quality Pan Seared Salmon in a delicious creamy sauce with spinach, sun dried tomatoes and parmesan!

-Rich and creamy with crispy on the outside, tender and juicy on the inside salmon fillets.
+Rich and creamy, crispy on the outside, tender and juicy on the inside salmon fillets.
 The entire family loves this deliciously easy to make Salmon recipe.
 The creamy sauce is to die for!

 Besides providing us with incredible rich flavour and high-quality protein, salmon has many healthy benefits.
 Full of vitamins and minerals (potassium, selenium and vitamin B12), it’s the amount of omega-3 fatty acids that gives salmon its ‘brain food’ reputation.